-- Introduced because although a high-density set can represent a pattern, not all patterns need to be high-density. - COF differs from LOF as it uses the chaining distance to calculate the kNN. - The chaining distances are the minimum of the total sum of the distances linking all neighbors. - The connectivity is then calculated as the ratio between the average chaining distance of the record and the mean average chaining distance of the records in the kNN.
+- Introduced because although a high-density set can represent a pattern, not all patterns need to be high-density. - COF differs from LOF as it uses the chaining distance to calculate the kNN. - The average chaining distance in contrast to the local reachability distance of does not use the distance between the point to the points in its neighborhood. - Idea: the chaining distance for a point can be seen as the minimum of the total sum of the distances linking all neighbors.
+Practically is calculated using a graphlike structure, i.e., a minimum spanning tree. - COF is then calculated as the ratio between the average chaining distance of the record and the mean average chaining distance of the records in the kNN.